OpenPodcar/OpenPodcar/README.md

 		#Pololu com-port rules -- NB the pololu has two virtual serial ports on a single USB interface.
 		SUBSYSTEM=="tty", ATTRS{idVendor} =="1ffb", ENV{ID_USB_INTERFACE_NUM}=="00"  SYMLINK+="ttyPololuCOM"
 		SUBSYSTEM=="tty", ATTRS{idVendor} =="1ffb", ENV{ID_USB_INTERFACE_NUM}=="02"  SYMLINK+="ttyPololuTTL"

+## Physical Podcar User Guide

+- Check that the vehicle’s original lever for auto-manual is set to auto (DOWN).
+It is on the main motor, under the vehicle at the rear left, colored red.
+Requires some force to move it.

+- Power on the vehicle using the original on-off switch located under the seat on the left.
+It is marked ON-OFF.

+- Power on the modified electronics using the new toggle switch.
+(This lights LEDs on the DCDCs and Pololu, and the lidar makes a whirring sound).

+- Check that the batteries are charged (use a multimeter across one of the DCDC converters, need to see 24V or over. {\em Do not use the vehicle if it is undercharged, this is dangerous.}

+- Power on the laptop using the slider switch on its front right.

+- Login as user podcar, password TODO.

+- Type:  roscd podcar

+- Unplug the laptop’s USB connection and plug it in again.
+(HACK) (not really needed ?!)

+- Run the test script podcar/tools/pololuCSerialTest/a.out  (HACK) (not really needed ?!)

+- Type: roslaunch podcar podcar.launch

+- Use the joystick to control steering and speed for manual drive.

+- For automation, the steps should be exactly the same as above but with the automation launch file.

 ## Simulation Installation